IN HERE YOU WILL FIND ALL THE BASIC INFORMATION AND REQUIREMENTS REGARDING OUR SOCIAL PROJECTS IN COLOMBIA

 Registration Fee – 24/7 support from Volunteer in Colombia staff, program marketing costs, pre-pack information, administration costs, travel costs to inspect programs and communication costs with volunteers.

-Program Fee – Airport pick-up (If booked 4 weeks or more), orientation, program supervision, accommodation and meals during volunteer program period, in-country 24/7 volunteer support and in-country administration costs.
+Program Fee – Airport pick-up, orientation, program supervision, accommodation and meals during volunteer program period, in-country 24/7 volunteer support and in-country administration costs.
 Accommodation: Local host family/Volunteers House.

 Laundry, Internet, and Use of all house facilities including the garden.